lhfdv/DeepDungeon/README.md

 ## Known Issues :beetle:

 * Timer is not working
-* Missing losing condition
+* No losing condition set
-* Win block is not align properly on github.io
+* Winning and lossing message blocks are not aligned properly
-* Step sounds don't align properly with every step
+* The game doesn't always start with the opening sound file

 ## Sources :books: